Charles Louis Baptiste Lebreton

 Charles Louis Baptiste Lebreton (born 15 December 1800) was a French politician born in Ploërmel (Morbihan).
 His date of death is unknown.

 Marine surgeon in 1824, he became a medical doctor in 1834 and set up shop in Pleyben.
 In 1848, he was elected as the representative from Finistère to the Constituent assembly.
 After not being re-elected in 1849, he found a seat as a deputy in the complementary elections held on 2 July 1871, registered as a member of the Gauche républicaine.
 He was also General Counsel for the canton of Pleyben in 1871.
 He left political life in 1876.

+According to the Dictionnaire des parlementaires français (1789–1889) by Adolphe Robert and Gaston Cougny, Lebreton was born in Ploërmel (Morbihan) on 15 December 1800, the son of a tax collector from Pleyben (Finistère).
+He entered the Brest naval school in 1824 as a student surgeon, served aboard the Gerrière, and after receiving his doctorate in Paris in 1834, settled as a physician in Pleyben.
+Of liberal opinion, he became a correspondent for Le National in his region and was responsible for collecting subscriptions in support of press offences and political detainees.

+He was elected on 23 April 1848, representing Finistère in the Constituent Assembly, placing fifth of fifteen with 99,416 votes.
+He served as secretary of the Navy Committee and generally voted with the National Party.
+His votes included: